oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

 ````

-You have completed the Code explaination.
+You have completed the Code explanation.
 We would do code walk through in the next lab.

 Please proceed to the next lab.